allrib/react-first-app/README.md

 This is a training application, the aim is to manage a list of films.

-To install project, just run npm install after cloning project
+To install project, just clone and run npm install